DaanZVW/IPASS/Tests/Data transfer/README.md

-## This will the connection between the two bluetooth modules by spamming the bus with X
+## This will the connection between the two bluetooth modules by spamming the bus with X char